mslacken/clustduct/Usage.md

 *domain*          | cluster.suse |___________

 ## Setup of *managment server*
-The *managment server* can be installed via the *HPC Managment Server (Head Node)* role, but other means of setup are also possible.
+The *managment server* may be installed via the *HPC Managment Server (Head Node)* role, but other means of setup are also possible.

 After installing the package `clustduct`, all necessary components are available.
 Following services must be **disabled**